googleate/higueron2/exampleSite/content/english/_index.md

   - name: High Standards
     icon: fas fa-heart
-    content: It is a very ambitious residential project, conceived to meet the expectations of all owners, where every last detail has been taken care of to make you fall in love with your home every day.
+    content: It is a very ambitious residential project, conceived to meet the expectations of all owners, where every last detail has been taken care of.
 service:
   enable: true
   service_item: